NSO-developer/nso-gitbook/operation-and-usage/operations/compliance-reporting.md

 ### Downloading Compliance Reports

 NSO generates a report file and returns a `location` URL pointing to it after running a compliance report using the command `compliance reports <report-name> run outformat <format>` .
-This URL is a direct HTTP(S) link to the report, which can be downloaded using a standard tool like `curl` or using Python requests.
+This URL is a direct HTTP(S) link to the report, which can be downloaded, for example, using a standard tool like `curl` or using Python requests.
 With basic authentication, the tools authenticate with NSO using a username and password, and allow users to retrieve and save the report file locally for further processing, automation, or archiving.
 You must first establish a JSON-RPC session before downloading the report.
 If the connection is closed before requesting the file, as is typically done with `curl`, use the returned session cookie to download the report.

 The examples below clarify how to make requests.